Definitions of terms for NZ Super clients

 - not legally married or in a civil union, but are living in the nature of marriage or civil union.

 If your partner doesn’t qualify for their own New Zealand Superannuation you may want to include them, eg if they're under 65 and financially dependent on you.
 If your partner is included, your NZ Super becomes income tested and you both receive payments.
-Any income that either you or your partner receive, including any overseas pension that you or your partner may be entitled to, could affect how much we pay you.
+Any income that either you or your partner are able to receive, including any overseas pension that you or your partner may be entitled to, could affect how much we pay you.

 If you’re unsure about whether we’d consider you to be in a relationship, or how a relationship may affect your NZ Super, you can call us on 0800 552 002 and we’ll help you work it out.